ceph/ceph/doc/rados/operations/health-checks.rst

 If a monitor is configured to listen for v1 connections on a non-standard port (not 6789), then the monmap will need to be modified manually.

+MON_DISK_LOW
+____________

+The filesystem on which the monitor DB resides is low on space.
+The warning and error thresholds can be managed by adjusting the settings `mon_data_avail_warn` and `mon_data_avail_crit`.
+Do so with caution, since there are situations in which the monitor DB can expand quite a bit, and it is prudent to maintain a healthy margin of available space.

+MON_DISK_CRIT
+____________

+The filesystem on which the monitor DB resides is critically low on space.
+This must be addressed immediately to avoid a monitor and possibly cluster availability outage.
+Resolutions include searching the filesystem for large/runaway log or temporary files.
+High debug settings on various modules may also result in logfile bloat which in turn can trigger these warnings.

+MON_DISK_BIG
+____________

+The monitor's database has become very large.
+Causes include substantial and sustained topology changes.
+Inflated DBs can cause operations against monitors to become slow, especially if located on a slow HDD.
+This will usually clear itself once the topology changes complete and all OSDs are `up`/`in`.
+You may need to manually compact the DBs if they do not seem to shrink on their own.

 Manager